Lesson Key Facts

 - What does it mean within historical context?
 Are there words in the song that mean a different thing now than they did when the song was written?

 - Who created this song?
 When was it written?

-- What type of people probably performed this song during the time of the Transcontinental Railroad?
+- What type of people probably performed songs like this during the time of the Transcontinental Railroad?

 - From the reading, how many of these people helped build the Transcontinental Railroad?

 - Why did they work for the railroad?

 - What did other people in America think about this specific group of people?

 Read through the “Rock Island Line” information sheet as a class shared reading.
 Project the document or have copies made for students to follow along with the text.
 As you read, have students write down three facts that answer some of the questions.
 When the reading is completed, have them share at least one of the facts with a partner.
 Write the title of the song on the chart paper, to model how each group is going to create their own presentation.
 Go through each question listed above, and continue to model how to create a poster using the answers they found from the song and the informational text.